Texas cities hope to avoid another night of violent protests

-DALLAS (AP) - Texas cities braced Sunday for the possibility of another night of unrest, as officials considered curfews and bringing in reinforcements to try to prevent a repeat of the violence that broke out at weekend protests over the death of George Floyd and the treatment of black people by police.
+DALLAS (AP) - Texas cities braced Sunday for the possibility of another night of unrest, as officials instated a curfew and readied reinforcements to try to prevent a repeat of the violence that broke out at weekend protests over the death of George Floyd and the treatment of black people by police.

-Thousands of people took to the streets in cities throughout the country Friday and Saturday to protest the death of Floyd, a handcuffed black man who died after a white Minneapolis police officer used his knee to pin Floyd’s neck down for several minutes as Floyd pleaded for air and eventually stopped moving.
+Thousands of people took to the streets in cities throughout the country Friday and Saturday to protest Floyd’s death after a white Minneapolis police officer used his knee to pin Floyd’s neck down for several minutes as Floyd pleaded for air and eventually stopped moving.
 Floyd grew up in Houston and his body is set to be returned to the city for burial.

 In Texas, protesters vented their anger peacefully for hours Saturday in Dallas, Houston and Austin before the demonstrations got violent.
-Protesters set fires and broke into and robbed stores, and people got hurt.
+Protesters set fires, damaged police cars and broke into and robbed stores, and people got hurt.
 The police used tear gas to disperse some of the crowds and said they arrested more than 200 people combined in the three cities.

+Much of Dallas’ core will be under a curfew from 7 p.m.
+Sunday to 6 a.m.
+Monday and the restriction will remain in force “for the next several days,” Police Chief U. Renee Hall said at a news conference. ” Several suburban police departments have volunteered officers and resources to help Dallas, she said.

+“We will not tolerate any more damage to our city,” Hall said.
 Texas Gov. Greg Abbott declared a statewide disaster on Sunday, which allows him to designate federal agents to do the work of local police.
-It comes as some Texas organizers are calling off demonstrations and others are planning to proceed.
+These moves come as some Texas organizers are calling off demonstrations and others said they planned to proceed.

 “Every Texan and every American has the right to protest and I encourage all Texans to exercise their First Amendment rights,” Abbott, a Republican, said in a statement.
 “However, violence against others and the destruction of property is unacceptable and counterproductive.
 As protests have turned violent in various areas across the state, it is crucial that we maintain order, uphold public safety, and protect against property damage or loss.